Mauriyin/vuepress-homepage/docs/README.md

 <ProfileSection :frontmatter="$page.frontmatter" />

 ## About Me
-Dr. Hao Yin is currently a Wireless System Engineer at Meta Reality Lab.
+Dr. Hao Yin is currently a Wireless System Engineer at Meta Meta Reality Labs.
 He received his Ph.D. degree from the [University of Washington](https://www.washington.edu/) in 2023 under the supervision of Prof. [Sumit Roy](https://people.ece.uw.edu/roy/).
 Before this, he received his Bachelor's degree (2015-2019) from Huazhong University of Science and Technology.

 Dr. Yin works on system performance analysis and optimization for wearable hardware and MMAI applications.
 His research focuses on scheduling and resource allocation algorithms in wireless communication, especially for the next generation of 5G and Wi-Fi systems.
 He also works on applying machine learning algorithms to complex wireless systems to build more intelligent wireless systems in the future.